-The recognition memory data were not ready at the time of the initial Q1 data release but are included for most of the Q1 and Q2 datasets with the Q2 data release.
-However, in some subjects, recognition memory data is not available in the Q2 release.
-A listing of the subjects and sessions for which recognition memory data is missing for one or both of the working memory runs in the Q2 release is included in Appendix 8: Missing Ancillary Files for Q1+Q2 Subjects.
+The recognition memory data are included for most of the Q1-Q3 datasets.
+However, in some subjects, recognition memory data was not available in the Q2 release.
+A listing of the subjects and sessions for which recognition memory data is missing for one or both of the working memory runs in the Q2 release is documented on the public HCP Data Release Updates wiki site.
 In some of these cases, there was a problem with the data collection that is recoverable; in other cases, the recognition memory data was not collected or is otherwise unrecoverable.
-We are working to resolve these cases and for those subjects whose data is recoverable, the data will be part of the Q3 release (scheduled for August 2013).
+We are working to resolve these cases and for those subjects whose data is recoverable, the recognition memory data will be provided in a to be released patch.